Grant aid does not need to be repaid and may be funded by the following sources:

 Federal Supplemental Educational Opportunity Grant (SEOG)

-Students with high demonstrated financial need, as determined by the College, and who are also eligible for the Pell grant receive the SEOG as part of their financial aid package.
-SEOG awards range from $500 to $1,000.
+SEOG grants range from $500 to $1,500 and are included in the financial aid package of students with high demonstrated financial need, as determined by the College, and who are also eligible for the Pell grant .

 Massachusetts, Pennsylvania, and Vermont offer scholarship and grant programs for students who are residents of those states.
 Applicants for the Massachusetts State Scholarship must reside in Massachusetts for at least one year prior to receiving the scholarship.
 High school guidance counselors or state scholarship offices can provide eligibility and deadline information.